dfsp-spirit/brainnet/README.md

 ```
 ### System dependencies

 Note: *This section only applies if you compile from source (typically only under Linux).
-You can completely ignore it if you are not doing that.*
+You can completely ignore it if you are not doing that.
+If you are under MacOS or Windows and are unsure, you are NOT doing it.*

 If you install from source (the default under Linux), make sure to install the system dependencies if the installation fails, then re-run the command above.